 - Revolution Health: Revolution Health is one of the few sites that addresses both physical and mental health.
 This is a portal that provides online tools and calculators, fitness articles and videos, and food and nutrition information.
 If you’re courting diabetes, they address this issue.
 If you worry too much, you can find information about that problem as well.

-- WebMD: Yes, you can learn about all sorts of illnesses here, but you can also develop a health and fitness program through their Fitness 101 offerings.
+- WebMD: Yes, you can learn about all sorts of illnesses here, but you can also develop a health and fitness program through their Fitness & Exercise section.
 This site provides information from mild diets and walking to extreme fitness and strength training.
 Best of all, it’s free.

 Whether you have a healthy sex life or not is up to you to decide.
 Many people don’t realize that their sexual problems are, indeed, problems until someone else breaks the news.
 On the other hand, you may believe you have sexual issues, and these issues may be real or imagined.
 Either way, the following Web sites will help you learn more about your problems and lead you to groups, online forums, and more to get on the road to better and healthier sex life.

-- HIV Anonymous: HIV Anonymous is run by the HIV Anonymous World Service Organization (HIVAWSO).
-Their goal is to assist people with HIV or AIDS and their loved ones in taking control of their spiritual, physical, mental, and emotional health by providing current, comprehensive information in one source.
+- HIV Anonymous: HIV Anonymous is run out of Canada, and their goal is to assist people with HIV or AIDS and their loved ones in taking control of their spiritual, physical, mental, and emotional health by providing current, comprehensive information in one source.
 They are a touchstone for HIV support groups, patients, and organizations through a volunteer network.

 - No-Porn.com: This site has helped men and women from all backgrounds to recover from pornography addiction since 1997.
 They utilize hypnosis among other tools to help individuals break the porn bond.
 Unfortunately, there are few other recovery efforts online, but tons of information from Christian-based organizations, government studies, and news stories.
 Simply type, “Pornography addiction” into any search engine to learn more.